Alberta’s 2021 Nutrition Report Card

 on Food Environments for Children and Youth

-Alberta’s 2019 Nutrition Report Card is the fifth annual assessment of how Alberta’s current food environments and nutrition policies support or create barriers to improving children’s eating behaviours.
+Alberta’s 2021 Nutrition Report Card is the seventh annual assessment of how Alberta’s current food environments and nutrition policies support or create barriers to improving children’s eating behaviours.

 Read the Report

 Drs.
 Kim Raine, Candace Nykiforuk, and Katerina Maximova received funding from Alberta Innovates Cancer Prevention Research Opportunity (CPRO) for the project “Impact of Benchmarking Food Environments on Policies and Actions to Promote Healthy Eating for Reducing Cancer Risk”.
 Funding will enable the annual production of Alberta’s Nutrition Report Card, and assessment of current food environments and nutrition policies in Alberta through 2021.

 - Assessment of the outcomes and impact of the annual Alberta Nutrition Report Card on: